coffin-glitch/nova-build/docs/DISTANCE_THRESHOLD_EXPLAINED.md

 ## What is Distance Threshold?

-**Distance Threshold** (`distance_threshold_miles`) is a setting that controls how similar a new load's distance must be to your favorite loads for it to be considered a "similar load" match.
+**Distance Threshold** (`distance_threshold_miles`) is a setting that controls how similar a new load's distance must be to your favorite loads for it to be considered a "state preference bid" match.

 ## How It Works